nnellans/terraform-guide/README.md

   - Contains all of your `variable` blocks
 - `versions.tf`, `terraform.tf`, `provider.tf`
   - Recently, it has been common to put the `terraform` configuration block and all of your `provider` configuration blocks into separate Configuration Files
-  - Some of the common filenames that are used for this are `versions.tf`, `terraform.tf`, and `provider.tf`
+  - Some of the common filenames that I've seen used for this are `versions.tf`, `terraform.tf`, or `provider.tf`
   - You may not always find these files.
-If they don't exist, then these blocks are typically found at the top of `main.tf` instead
+If they don't exist, then these blocks are typically found in `main.tf` instead

 ### terraform block
 ```terraform